InduwaraGunasena/Warehouse-Management-System/README.md

 ### Creating Your Own Dataset

 First you need to collect some images (at least 100 for reliable results) and annotate them using tools like ImgLab.
-Use `label_segmentation/dataCreator` jupyter notebook codes to prepare the dataset for training.
+Use `pc_handle/label_segmentation/.` jupyter notebook codes to prepare the dataset for training.
-In there, it has some codes to verify annotations manually so it might heplful to ensure dataset accuracy.
+- To clean your dataset from unwanted data you can use `Cleaning_images.ipynb` file.
+- To split your data set into train, test and valid, you can use `Data_Processing.ipynb` file.
+- To verify your annotations manually, you can use `Visualize_Dataset.ipynb` file.
+Every jupyter notebook incluedes neccesory details.

 ### Training the Model